 How would you assess regional cooperation?

 – Good neighbourly relations are an essential element of the stabilisation and association of the Western Balkans.
-They are maintained and developed not only at the bilateral level, but also in the regional format.
+They are maintained and developed not only at the bilateral level but also in the regional format.
 There are a large number of regional initiatives in which the countries of the region work together, but we evaluate that targeting their improvement should be encouraged.
 There needs to be a focus on issues of common interest: the fight against corruption and crime, improving infrastructure links in the region and promoting trade cooperation between states, through project-orientated cooperation agreed at the highest political level, without creating new bureaucratic structures.
 Such an approach would give a higher degree of legitimacy to the demands of our country when it comes to the EU and its support for integration processes.

-With a view to already proven models, such as the Visegrad group, this kind of format would have its full meaning not only in the integration process, but also after all the Western Balkan countries become full members of the Union.
+With a view to already proven models, such as the Visegrad group, this kind of format would have its full meaning not only in the integration process but also after all the Western Balkan countries become full members of the Union.
 I am glad that such ideas of ours are recognised as constructive in the region and the EU and that the framework for cooperation in the stabilisation and association process can be further utilised.
 This is also supported by recent talks at the Thessaloniki Conference and the interest of EU countries to support the implementation of infrastructure projects in the region.

 Montenegro recently found itself the focus of interest regarding the crisis in Ukraine.
 Would you like to use this occasion to clarify the stance and position of your country?

-– Without wanting to go into a deeper evaluation of the complexity of the current situation in Ukraine, Montenegro is committed to peaceful resolution between the parties in dispute and the conflict, in which numerous lives have been lost and considerable damage inflicted.
+– Without wanting to go into a deeper evaluation of the complexity of the current situation in Ukraine, Montenegro is committed to a peaceful resolution between the parties in dispute and the conflict, in which numerous lives have been lost and considerable damage inflicted.
 Montenegro, as a country that has opened EU accession negotiations, fully and as has been the case to date and in line with expectations, joined the resolutions of the EU with regard to the Ukrainian crisis.
 Montenegro certainly does not pretend that the resolution of the crisis depends on its role, but it fully supports the efforts undertaken by the international community to de-escalate the situation, intensify dialogue and reduce economic repercussions.

 We fully support the peaceful settlement of disputes by legal means, while preserving the sovereignty and territorial integrity of Ukraine.
 It should be noted that the restrictive measures joined by Montenegro are in no way directed against the Russian people and the Russian state or reduce our ambition to build friendly relations with Russia, as has been the case throughout the history of relations between the two countries.
 They themselves clearly express a diversity of views on this issue within the EU.